Can electric cars use bus lanes?

 Can electric cars drive in bus lanes?

-In short, it depends on the location and if any local trials are occurring as to whether electric cars can drive in bus lanes.
+In short, it depends on the location and whether any local trials are occurring as to whether electric cars can drive in bus lanes.
 In the past, local councils have trialled electric cars using bus lanes in some regions of the UK in order to encourage EV adoption in the hopes of reducing high carbon emissions.

 This isn’t the only way councils are tackling air pollution.
 With the introduction of Clean Air Zones and Ultra Low Emission Zones, many areas in the UK are finding other ways to decrease high levels of air pollution in cities.